History Files

 c.7000 BC

 A fresh wave of arrivals into Jericho, possibly from more advanced centres in Syria, bring cultural depth and population increase to the town, but not pottery.
-This phase of advancement lasts a further millennium before the town seems largely to be abandoned for reasons unknown.
+This phase of advancement lasts a further millennium before the town seems largely to be abandoned for reasons unknown (although it coincides with the end of the Pre-Pottery Neolithic B culture (PPNB)).

 c.5000 BC